milesdaudistel/notes/notes.md

 In this example, we don't know whether each vehicle in the array is a car or motorcycle, but it doesn't matter, because either way you know that you can call takeGas, milesPerGallon, and go.
 Note that you cannot create a Vehicle object.
 You must create a class that implements the Vehicle interface.
 In this way, a vehicle is like something like an abstract class.
 </details>

 Interfaces aren't exactly the same in all languages.
-In C++, there is no such thing as an explicit interface.
-However, you could make something equivalent to an interface in C++ by creating an abstract class with purely virtual methods.
+In C++, there is no keyword for interface.
+However, you could make something equivalent to a Java interface in C++ by creating an abstract class with purely virtual methods.
 Then any class that inherits from this abstract class must implement these virtual methods.

 <details>